Localized mirror functor constructed from a Lagrangian torus: Toric Fano manifolds

 \section{Toric Fano manifolds}

 In this section, we compute the mirror matrix factorizations of Lagrangian torus fibers of toric Fano manifolds.
-We will use pearl complexes discussed in the last section.
+We shall use pearl complexes discussed in the last section.
 We expect that the same method would work for semi-Fano toric manifolds when we incorporate virtual perturbation techniques to deal with sphere bubbles of indices zero.

-We take $\bL$ to be a Lagrangian torus fiber (with non-trivial Floer cohomology) in a toric Fano manifold $(X,\omega)$, and define the mirror potential $W(\bL)$ using family of flat line bundles $\cL_z$.
-Then we transform a Lagrangian $L_1$ to a matrix factorization of $W(\bL)$.
-We are particularly interested in the explicit expressions of matrix factorizations for $L_1$ being a Lagrangian torus fiber $\uL$ equipped with a flat line bundle $\cL_{\uz}$ (where $\uz \in (\C^\times)^n$ is fixed).
+We take $\bL$ to be a Lagrangian torus fiber (with non-trivial Floer cohomology) in a toric Fano manifold $(X,\omega)$ and define the mirror potential $W(\bL)$ (also denoted as $W_z$) using family of flat line bundles $\cL_z$.
+A weakly unobstructed Lagrangian $L$ corresponds to a matrix factorization of $W(\bL)-c$ via the mirror functor (where $m_0^L = c \, \one_L$).
+We are particularly interested in the mirror matrix factorization of a Lagrangian torus fiber $\uL$ equipped with a flat line bundle $\cL_{\uz}$ (where $\uz \in (\C^\times)^n$ is fixed).

 For $\uL \neq \bL$, $\bL \cap \uL = \emptyset$ and hence the corresponding matrix factorization is trivial.
 Thus we only consider the case when $\uL$ and $\bL$ are the same Lagrangian torus fiber (equipped with possibly different flat line bundles).
-We will use a version of pearl complex as in the example given in Section \ref{P2}.
+We will use a pearl complex as in the example given in Section \ref{P2}.
 The actual computations require much more effort though.